github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 {% data reusables.github-actions.self-hosted-runner-configure-runner-group-access %}

 ## Creating a self-hosted runner in a group
-You can use the configuration script on the self-hosted runner to create it in a runner group.
+You can use the configuration script on the self-hosted runner to create the runner in a group.
 For example, this command creates a self-hosted runner in the runner group `rg-runnergroup`.

 ```sh
 ./config.sh --url $org_or_enterprise_url --token $token --runnergroup rg-runnergroup